-- We'll enjoy a night-time champagne cruise on the Danube, ride on antique metro (Europe's oldest) and take in the Hungarian tradition of the afternoon spent relaxing at a thermal spa.
+- We'll enjoy a late afternoon champagne cruise on the Danube, ride on antique metro (Europe's oldest) and take in the Hungarian tradition of the afternoon spent relaxing at a thermal spa.

 - We'll dine at an elegant riverside restaurant and at one of Hungary's oldest dining establishment with all the trappings of the Old World glamour.